xianhadia/xianhadia.github.io/_posts/2026-01-27-em_sources.md

   - academic
 ---

-The causal chain source $\longrightarrow$ field  $\longrightarrow$ observable reflects the factorization of physics into three components: excitations (sources), propagation through a medium (determined by materials and boundary conditions), and measuring quantities (observations).
+The causal chain of source $\longrightarrow$ field  $\longrightarrow$ observable reflects the factorization of physics into three components: excitations (sources), propagation through a medium (determined by materials and boundary conditions), and measuring quantities (observations).
 The notes within my classical electromagnetism section will follow this structure with the first section modeling sources.

 ## 1.1 Maxwell’s Equations